What's Coming to Netflix in April 2023

-It’s time for another look ahead at the new movies and series set to arrive on Netflix, and this time, we’re looking at everything coming to Netflix throughout April 2023.
+Welcome along to your early look ahead at the new movies and series set to arrive on Netflix throughout April 2023.
+The lineup is headed up by the likes of Chupa, the final season of Firefly Lane, season 2 of Sweet Tooth, and The Last Kingdom: Seven Kings Must Die.

-As always, while Netflix will be adding plenty of new titles, we’ll also see plenty of movies and series depart throughout the month.
+As always, while Netflix will add plenty of new titles, we’ll also see plenty of movies and series depart throughout the month.
 We’re listing all the April 2023 Netflix removals here.

 Please note: this list will be constantly added and changed in the weeks leading up to April 2023 and throughout the month as and when we learn of new additions coming up.
 All release dates are subject to change.